Akash-Rokade/task/README.md

 # task
-Terraform Task if you are not aligned with project :- We need to use terraform to do this.
+Terraform Task  :- We need to use terraform to do this.
 Create a module called private hosted zone, which accepts a input domain name.

 Create a first VPC. (only vpc, no need of subnets, RT, NATGW, IGW)